-During the year ended 31 December 2021 and 2020, the Group's total cash outflows for leases amounting to \$47,742 thousand and \$42,854 thousand, respectively.
+During the years ended 31 December 2022 and 2021, the Group's total cash outflows for leases amounting to \$67,375 thousand and \$47,742 thousand, respectively.

 (E) Other information relating to leasing activities

 Extension and termination options

 Some of the Group's property rental agreement contain extension and termination options.
 In determining the lease terms, the non-cancellable period for which the Group has the right to use an underlying asset, together with both periods covered by an option to extend the lease if the Group is reasonably certain to exercise that option and periods covered by an option to terminate the lease if the Group is reasonably certain not to exercise that option.
 These options are used to maximize operational flexibility in terms of managing contracts.
 The majority of extension and termination options held are exercisable only by the Group.